1D Diffeomorphism Invariant Model of a Free Scalar Relativistic Particle: Supervariable and BRST Approaches: Nilpotent (Anti-)BRST Symmetries for the Target Space Variables and CF-Type Restriction: MBTSA

-where the supermanifold is parameterized by $(\tau, \theta, \bar\theta)$ and we have replaced the infinitesimal parameter $\epsilon (\tau)$ by the fermionic (anti-)ghost variables $(\bar C)C$ and they have been incorporated as the coefficients of $(\theta)\bar\theta$ due to the fact that the Grassmannian translational generators $(\partial_\theta)\partial_{\bar\theta} $ (along the $(\theta, \bar\theta)$-directions) have been shown [9, 10] to be intimately connected with the nilpotent (anti-)BRST symmetry transformations $s_{(a)b}$.
-In other words, we have already incorporated the (anti-)BRST symmetry transformations $s_{ab} \tau = -\,\bar C$ and $s_b\,\tau = -\,C$ in the expansion (13).
-We have to compute the {\it exact} expression for the {\it secondary} variable $h (\tau)$ from {\it other} consistency considerations (as is being discussed below).
+where the supermanifold is parameterized by $(\tau, \theta, \bar\theta)$ and we have replaced the infinitesimal parameter $\epsilon (\tau)$ by the {\it fermionic} (anti-)ghost variables $(\bar C)C$ and they have been incorporated into (13) as the coefficients of $(\theta)\bar\theta$ due to the fact that the Grassmannian translational generators $(\partial_\theta)\partial_{\bar\theta} $ [along the $(\theta, \bar\theta)$-directions] have been shown [9, 10] to be intimately connected with the nilpotent (anti-)BRST symmetry transformations $s_{(a)b}$.
+In other words, we have already incorporated the (anti-)BRST symmetry transformations $s_{ab} \tau = -\,\bar C$ and $s_b\,\tau = -\,C$ into the expansion (13).
+We have to compute the {\it exact} expression for the {\it secondary} variable $h (\tau)$ from {\it other} consistency considerations.

 According to the basic tenets of the {\it modified} BT-supervariable approach to BRST formalism, all the {\it ordinary} variables of the theory have to be generalized {\it onto} the suitably chosen (1, 2)-dimensional supermanifold {\it as} the supervariables where the {\it generalization} in (13) has to be incorporated as {\it one} of the arguments of the supervariables.
-After that, we have to take into account the {\it full} super expansions along all the possible Grassmannian directions of the (1, 2)-dimensional supermanifold.
+After that, we have to take into account the {\it full} super expansions along {\it all} the possible Grassmannian directions of the (1, 2)-dimensional supermanifold.
 Thus, we have the following explicit generalizations for the target space variables

-where {\it all} the secondary supervariables (i.e. $R_\mu, \bar R_\mu, S_\mu, T_\mu, \bar T_\mu, U_\mu$), on the r.h.s., are function of the super diffeomorphism transformation (13).
-Thus, we have to take the appropriate Taylor expansion of all the above supervariables as illustrated below, namely;
+where {\it all} the secondary supervariables on the r.h.s. (i.e. $R_\mu, \bar R_\mu, S_\mu, T_\mu, \bar T_\mu, U_\mu$), are function of the {\it super} diffeomorphism transformation (13).
+Thus, we have to take the appropriate Taylor expansion of all the above supervariables as: